Home › Ukraine › Information for Ukrainians › Before you arrive in the UK

 The UK government have written a summary of what you need to do to Move to the UK if you’re coming from Ukraine.

-Three visa types were launched for Ukrainians to travel to and stay in the UK, but as of May 2024, one visa route remains open, two have been closed, and one will be launched in early 2025:
+Three visa types were initially launched for Ukrainians to travel to and stay in the UK, but as of December 2024, the Homes for Ukraine Sponsorship Scheme remains open and Ukraine Permission Extension scheme will launch at 9am on 4th February 2025:

 - Visa Route Open: Apply for a visa under the Ukraine Sponsorship Scheme– if you want to be sponsored by a UK household for 6 months, you can apply to the Homes for Ukraine scheme.